Moonworks64/MoonworksAnzacBiscuits/README.md

     - This does break saves from 0.1, sorry!
 But the rework does mean this will happen less in future
 - Added 3 new heavenly upgrades
     - They all give sugar lumps but require a certain number of 9's in your prestige level
+- Made Cloning Facility upgrades more expensive
+    - This is done to increase the setback the minigame gets when ascending
+- Misc fixes and changes
-- Added compatability (and automatic loading) for [Moonworks New Tier's](https://github.com/Moonworks64/MoonworksNewTiers)
+- Added compatability (and automatic loading) for [Moonwork's New Tiers](https://github.com/Moonworks64/MoonworksNewTiers)

 **0.1**
 - Initial release